 Most patients are seeing improvements beginning 2-3 months following their adult stem cell/SVF deployment.
 It is reasonable to assume that a second (or more) adult stem cell/SVF deployment after 6-12 months would result in further improvement.
-However, the numbers of patients with a second deployment is too small to comment on response.
+However, the number of patients with a second deployment is too small to comment on the response.
 It is important to note that the great majority of patients treated had experienced a spinal cord contusion and DID NOT have a physically severed cord.

 A: Most experts agree that stem cells hold the greatest potential for treating and reversing the effects of spinal cord injuries.
 The type of stem cells best to use (embryonic, bone marrow or fat derived) and how to best utilize them is heavily researched and debated.
 Adult stem cells have a good chance of becoming the treatment of choice because of their safety, availability, and lack of controversy.
 It is likely that in the future, we will see further preparation done to the adult stem cells/SVF in order to prepare them to more readily become neurons.
 Injection techniques into the damaged spinal cord may also be developed.
 Over the next few years, we have some real hope in seeing therapy develop that could restore large amounts of function to spinal cord injury victims.

 We hope we have answered the majority of your questions.
 See our blog Understanding Adipose-Derived Stem Cells We offer stem cell therapy procedures at both our Dallas and Fort Worth practice locations.
 If you have others or wish to schedule a consultation please call 214-420-7970.